This blog may contain affiliate links. Read our disclosure policy for more info.

 Moving further out of Banff takes us to the Bow Valley Parkway.
 This breathtaking scenic drive has many amazing viewpoints and attractions with my personal favorite being Morant’s Curve.

-Located around 60 kilometers from Banff, Morant’s Curve was made famous by Nicholas Morant who was sent to the area to discover amazing tourist attractions along the Canadian railway many years ago.
+Located around 60 kilometers (37 miles) from Banff, Morant’s Curve was made famous by Nicholas Morant who was sent to the area to discover amazing tourist attractions along the Canadian railway many years ago.
 Nicholas fell in love with the viewpoint and it became his favorite in Banff National Park.

 The curve in the name comes from the train tracks that curve their way along the Bow River.
 This, along with the stunning mountain backdrop, makes it one of the most beautiful photography locations in Banff National Park.